 After a jaunt down Old McMinnville Hwy you’ll be ready to make a left where Hendricks Road becomes Main Street as you approach the town of Carlton.
 Once in town you’ll pass 6th Street down past 1st Street as spectators will gather along the way to cheer you to the finish.

 Once you see the overhead stoplight in the center of town you are in the final stretch.
 Your 13.1-mile journey has come to an end.
-Now it’s time to replenish in the recovery tent and celebrate at the Wine & Music Festival!
+Now it’s time to replenish yourself in the Wine & Music Festival, featuring live music, craft beer, and multiple wines from over 20+ local wineries!
+So sit back, grab a glass, and cheers to another great year at the Oregon Wine Country Half Marathon.